 Many things are needed to enable businesses to gain and retain customers.
 Products and services that customers want, for example, as well as a high level of quality, attentive follow-up after-sales, reliability, reasonable prices, and such.
 One of the most important elements—one that is often overlooked—is the implementation of measures to make it easy for customers to pay.
 One way to do this is to offer as many ways to pay as possible.
 Preferences for payment methods (e.g., debit cards/cash vs. credit cards) differ from person to person and change over time as new technology is introduced or circumstances otherwise change.
 It may also differ by industry or location.
 Regardless, the ability to accept credit card payments (whether in person or online) is a must for most businesses today.
-For online payments, in particular, it’s necessary to provide a gateway for payments.
+For online payments, in particular, it’s necessary to provide a gateway to merchant accounts for high-risk businesses.

 One of the main steps in creating a business, whether large or small, is deciding what forms of payment you will accept and what specific process will be used for payments.
 Ordinarily, you would open a merchant account for your business.
 What is a merchant account?
 It is a type of bank account that enables businesses to accept credit and debit card payments.
 This applies whether payments are made with the physical card in person, over the telephone, or online.